Helping Participants become Self Sufficient in Retirement

 “Did you know that most equity mutual fund investors tend to underperform the S&P 500? . . .
 The annual performance of the S&P between 1995 and 2014 was 9.85% while the average performance of an equity fund investor was just 5.19%.
 The biggest explanation, by far, for investor return being so much lower than the S&P is bad investor behavior, as saving and investing behavior account for 87% of portfolio growth.”
 Kaplan Financial Education March 22, 2019

-KISC believes a plan structure that minimizes the impact of participant emotions can have a significant impact on long term investment returns.
+KISC believes an investment structure that minimizes the impact of participant emotions can have a significant impact on long term investment returns.

 Fiduciaries are Ultimately Responsible